 Participants also benefit from live moderated webinars which feature valuable inputs from renowned subject matter experts, and allow real-time dialogue with high-level speakers.
 Webinar recordings are also made available to ensure that participants have a flexible and seamless learning experience.

 An expert facilitator guides and assists the participants throughout the course, and provides real-time feedback on activities and exercises.
 Our user-friendly social online learning platform provides participants with the opportunity to connect with peers from diverse organizational backgrounds, fostering peer-to-peer learning.

 While being interactive and participatory, UNSSC online courses give learners the opportunity to complete activities when it best fits their schedule.
 Participants are largely free to determine their own weekly study plan.
 Lasting five weeks and demanding six hours of work a week, UNSSC online courses incorporate the same high academic rigour as any UNSSC face-to-face programme.

-Week 1 will provide an introduction to key features of the 2030 Agenda, explain the evolution of the concept and principles of the Circular Economy and explain the importance of the need to transition from a linear to a circular system in order to achieve the 2030 Agenda.
+Week 1 will introduce key features of the 2030 Agenda, explain the evolution of the concept and principles of Circular Economy and explain the importance of the need to transition from a linear to a circular system in order to achieve the 2030 Agenda.

 Week 2 will establish the need for a systems-based approach to circular economy.
-It will discuss the Butterfly diagram and the Circularity diagram as strategic tools for circular design and focus on its operational principles through technical and biological cycles of products and resources with the help of real-life case studies.
+It will discuss the Butterfly diagram and the Circularity diagram as strategic tools for circular design and understand their operational principles through technical and biological cycles of products and resources with the help of real-life case studies.
 It will consider the need for systemic enabling environments supported by appropriate policies for circularity.

 Week 3 will explore how to make businesses more circular, applying CE principles to business products and processes and examining innovative business models and relationships as well as policy environments that could support circularity in business.